crystalcommerce/cc-cli/README.md

 ## ISSUES

-There is going to be an issue when trying to include as a `--cols` value a 'key-chain' that has a whitespace within its string.
+There is going to be an issue when trying to include as a `--cols` value a 'available-cols' that has a whitespace within its string.
 E.g. "descriptors.Set Name" for `$ cc-cli catalog products`